 The Company's primary revenue source is the sale of electricity to customers at regulated, tariff-based prices.
 Retail customers are classified as residential, commercial, or industrial.
 Residential customers include single-family housing, multiple-family housing (such as apartments, duplexes, and town homes), manufactured homes, and small farms.
 Residential demand is sensitive to the effects of weather, with demand highest during the winter heating and summer cooling seasons.
 Commercial customers consist of non-residential customers who accept energy deliveries at voltages equivalent to those delivered to residential customers and are also sensitive to the effects of weather, although to a lesser extent than residential customers.
 Commercial customers include most businesses, small industrial companies, and public street and highway lighting accounts.
 Industrial customers consist of non-residential customers.
-Demand from industrial customers is primarily driven by economic conditions, with weather having little impact on energy use by this customer class.
+Demand from industrial customers who accept delivery at higher voltages than commercial customers.
+Demand from industrial customers is primarily driven by economic conditions, with weather having a less significant impact on energy use by this customer class.